meskarune/cookbook/vietnamese-spring-rolls.md

    to taste, chili to taste.
 2. Cook the sauce in a pot until the sugar is disolved.
 Cool and use.

-/* Use vietnamese brand fish sauce if you can.
+*Use vietnamese brand fish sauce if you can.
 If you only have chinese, dilute it with water so it isn't as strong.

 ## Simple Peanut Sauce